raynardj/ray/docs/kmean_torch.md

 When you have a hammer, every problem looks like nail to you.

-When you have a torch, you burn every thing...
+When we have a torch, wo do try burning everything , even using it for kmeans.

 You can also [check here](https://raynardj.github.io/p3self/docs/gowalla_preprocess) for a use case on gowalla dataset